-At our four Senior Centers we provide thousands of older adults on Manhattan's West Side with a great variety of activities, all designed with the goal of healthy aging.
+At our four Older Adult Centers (OACs) we provide thousands of older adults on Manhattan's West Side with a great variety of activities, all designed with the goal of healthy aging.
 Center members are encouraged to be physically active, and we offer them many ways to keep moving: classes in yoga, strength training, salsa, tai chi, martial arts, qigong and walking clubs.
 Some of our seniors are frail and recovering from strokes or surgery.
 Others are very fit.

 In addition to general fitness classes, we offer activities such as gardening, knitting, and art classes that help maintain and improve fine motor coordination.
 Brain aerobics, chess, computer classes, writing circles, and discussion groups keep people mentally active.